rootwyrm/talecaster/README.md

 * The build status table is a nightmare.
 There has to be a better way?

 # FreeBSD
-Most work on FreeBSD has been discontinued, due to overt hostility and threats of physical harm which have been made by members of the FreeBSD core team.
-Consequently, we have no interest in providing the software to people who do not want it and have stated they will harass or physically assault people who do work on it.
+Work on FreeBSD has been discontinued due to applications migrating to .NET Runtime.
+FreeBSD core and portmgr have been openly hostile to Mono and .NET, preventing any serious porting efforts.
+Existing installations should migrate to the Linux distribution of their preference and use Docker.